aceeric/ociregistry/README.md

 You can also run the distribution server as a systemd service on one of the cluster nodes.
 This avoids the deadlock scenario associated with running the distribution server as a Kubernetes workload because the service will come up when the cluster instances are started and will therefore immediately be available to serve cached images.

 The risk is that the image cache only exists on one cluster instance.
 If this instance is lost, then the cluster is down until comms are re-established.
 This can be mitigated by replicating the cache across multiple cluster nodes.
 There are multiple tools available to support this.
 For example [Syncthing](https://syncthing.net/) could be run on each node to ensure that each node has a full copy of the image cache.
-If the node running the distribution server is lost then the other nodes can have their containerd configuration modified to point to any one of the other nodes, and the distribution server systemd service can be started on that node.
+If the node running the distribution server is lost then the nodes can have their containerd configuration modified to point to any one of the other nodes, and the distribution server systemd service can be started on that node.